Paid & Free Traffic Sources for Lead Generation

 Native Ads have – same with Facebook or free traffic – pros and cons.

-- Native Ads can be more stable than Facebook campaigns: you’re not going to be getting your account shut down left and right.
-Native ads — at least the native ad networks that I’ve worked with, like Taboola — can be very, very helpful as far as telling you why your ads are getting disapproved, and they won’t just ban your account without telling you the reason.
+- Native Ads can be more stable than Facebook campaigns: you’re not going to get your account shut down.
+Native ads — at least the native ad networks that I’ve worked with, like Taboola, can be very helpful as far as telling you why your ads are getting disapproved; and they won’t just ban your account without telling you the reason.

 - More control.
-Native ads are a lot more hands-on in that you can control every aspect of the ad network.
+Native ads are more hands-on, in that you can control every aspect of the ad network.
 With Facebook, for example, it’s all done with machine learning algorithms.
-With Native, there are still some algorithms in play, but for the most part, you have complete control over what sites your ads are running on, what your bids are, what your creatives are whatever.
-You have full control over 90% of the stuff on the ad network, whereas Facebook likes to take everything into their own hands, go and find the right audience for you without really telling you where it’s really being ran, etc.
+With Native, there are still algorithms in play, but for the most part, you have complete control over what sites your ads are running on, what your bids are, etc. You have full control over 90% of the stuff on the ad network, whereas Facebook likes to take everything into their own hands, go and find the right audience for you without really telling you where it’s really running, etc.

-- Native is a little bit more transparent, manual and hands-on with traffic source.
+- Native is a little bit more transparent, manual and hands-on with traffic sources.

 - It can be extremely competitive.

 - It can also be very expensive to run campaigns.